 3. Stop your desire to control everything—take it as it comes

 When life with a dog is often dictated by Murphy’s Law, if you attempt to control your dog’s every move, you’ll end up with an ulcer or fall into a depression.
 Give up your need to control.
-Of course, you should be able to manage your dog’s behavior reasonably well for safety’s sake, but you should let go of anything that is not a matter of life or death.
+Of course, you should be able to manage your dog’s behavior reasonably well for the sake of safety, but you should let go of anything that is not a matter of life or death.
 Reasonable rules are necessary and serve a purpose, but total control is unnecessary and self-defeating.
-Take it as it comes and keep smiling!
+Take it as it comes, and keep smiling!

 4. Stop apportioning blame—move on